 - Ginger tea, ginger candy, gingerale

 Emetrol (if not diabetic)

 - Sea bands (motion sickness wrist bands)

 - Lemon drops take as soon as waking followed by breakfast

 - Unisom and Vitamin B6 may help with nausea during pregnancy.
 You may take 12.5mg of Unisom and 25-50mg of Vitamin B6 at bedtime for three nights.
 If you are still nauseated add a second dose of each in the morning.
+You may also increase to every 6-8 hours if needed.
 If you continue to have problems with nausea, please contact the office.